You can claim a tax deduction for a portion of your internet and phone bills, but you need to be able to show your calculations.

-- Work out 20% of your monthly bill.
-For example, if you pay $100 per month, then 20% of that will be $20.
+- Work out 20% of your monthly Internet bill.

-- Multiply your monthly work-related internet bill by 12 to give you a figure for the year. $20 x 12 = $240.
+- Multiply your monthly work-related internet bill by 12 to give you a figure for the year.

-- Multiply your monthly work-related phone bill by 12 to give you a figure for the year. $40 x 12 = $480.
+- Multiply your monthly work-related phone bill by 12 to give you a figure for the year.

 Click here for our full guide to tax returns.